th1j5/ouroboros.rocks/content/en/docs/Concepts/what.md

 __A__rchitecture", or [__RINA__](http://www.pouzinsociety.org).

-__Ouroboros__ follows the recursive principles of RINA, but deviates quit a bit from its internal design.
+__Ouroboros__ follows the recursive principles of RINA, but deviates quite a bit from its internal design.
 There are resources on the Internet explaining RINA, but here we will focus on its high level design and what is relevant for Ouroboros.